BACK | HOME | NEXT |

 Even before the trial started, I was having cash flow problems.
 So if I still wanted to make art, I had to keep my costs down; which is why I became a performance artist.

-Luckily, during the 1980s, London was a hotbed of talented artists featuring the edgy performances of Ian Hinchliffe, Kevin O’Connor, Stefan Szczelkun, André Stitt, Sean Caton, and Manfred Blöb, all of whom I watched at the Brixton Art Gallery in south London.
+Luckily, during the 1980s, London was a hotbed of talent featuring the edgy performances of Ian Hinchliffe, Kevin O’Connor, Stefan Szczelkun, André Stitt, Sean Caton, and Manfred Blöb, all of whom I watched at the Brixton Art Gallery in south London.

 However my earliest memory of performance art was the 1974 Mr. Peanut election campaign, performed by Vincent Trasov and John Mitchell in Vancouver.
 For that performance, Trasov wore a Mr. Peanut costume and whenever he was asked a question by journalists, he only tap-danced; he never spoke.
 His spokesperson was Mitchell, who repeatedly said, “Elect a nut for Mayor.”